Birmingham pen trade

+The Birmingham pen trade was a period in the 19th-century that positioned the city of Birmingham as the world's leading manufacturer of steel dip pen (or pen nibs).
+It started in the 1820s when a group of entrepreneurs introduced mass production methods to leave the craftsman’s workshop behind and become a true industry.
+Some of those pioneers were brothers John and William Mitchell, Josiah Mason, James Perry, and Joseph Gillott.
+Steel pens replaced quills, the usual writing instrument by then.

+The trade was a significant part of the city's industrial heritage, as part of the Industrial Revolution that had evolved in Great Britain since around 1760, then spreading to continental Europe and the United States.
+During its heyday, there were more than 100 pen manufacturers in Birmingham.

-The Birmingham pen trade evolved in the Birmingham Jewellery Quarter and its surrounding area in the 19th century; for many years, the city was the centre of the world's pen trade, with most dip pens being produced there.
-At the height of the Jewellery Quarter's operations, there were about 100 pen factories, which employed around 8,000 skilled craftspeople.
+The trade evolved in the Birmingham Jewellery Quarter and its surrounding area in the 19th century.
+"Pen" is the old term for what is now generally referred to as a nib, and for over a century the city was the world's leading manufacturer of steel nibs for dip pens, also making nibs in brass, bronze, and other alloys.
+At the height of the Jewellery Quarter's operations there were about 100 pen factories which employed around 8,000 skilled craftspeople.

 The trade also pioneered craftsmanship, manufacturing processes and provided employment opportunities especially for women, who constituted more than 70% of the workforce.
-In its peak, there were about 100,000 varieties of pens manufactured in Birmingham.
-By the end of the 19th century the number of manufacturers had declined to just 12.
-The start of public sale of the Biro ballpoint pen in late 1945 caused further decline in the mass production of traditional pen nibs.
+In its peak, there were about 100,000 varieties of pens (nibs) manufactured in Birmingham.
+By the end of the 19th century the number of manufacturers had declined to just twelve.
+Fountain pens did not immediately displace dip pens in general usage; it was the mass market success of the ballpoint pen in the post WW2 era that finally made traditional pen nibs obsolete for all but specialized applications.